THIS POST MAY CONTAIN COMPENSATED LINKS. LEARN MORE ON MY DISCLOSURE PAGE

 Having a verandah gives you a wonderful extra space and of course that fabulous view from your Disney cruise stateroom.
 There is nothing quite like sitting out on your verandah watching the ocean go by.

-You should take the chance to sit out on your verandah whilst your toddler has their afternoon nap (if you are lucky enough to have a child that actually take a nap)!
+You should take the chance to sit out on your verandah whilst your toddler has their afternoon nap (if you are lucky enough to have a child that actually takes a nap)!
 It is a great chance to have some alone time whilst still being able to supervise your toddler.

 Disney Cruise Food For Toddlers